louiselandin/MMCTAgent/README.md

    Applies a fixed toolchain orchestrated by the Planner:

-   - `GET_CONTEXT` – Extracts relevant transcript and visual summary chunks.
+   - `GET_CONTEXT` – Extracts transcript and visual summary chunks relevant to the query.
    - `GET_RELEVANT_FRAMES` – Provides semantic similiar keyframes related to the query.
-This tool is based on the clip embedding.
+This tool is based on the CLIP embedding.
    - `QUERY_FRAME` – Queries specific video keyframes frames to extract detailed information to provide the additional visual context to the planner.

 > The Critic agent helps validate and refine answers, improving reasoning depth.